Janet Taylor Spence Award

 For Transformative Early Career Contributions

-The APS Janet Taylor Spence Award was established to recognize transformative early career contributions to psychological science.
+The APS Janet Taylor Spence Award recognizes transformative early career contributions to psychological science.

 APS Spence Award Recognizes Early Career Achievement